msaxena2/logic-types-notes/notes/misc/FOL.md

 is *finitely-satisfiable* iff every finite-subset $\Gamma^0 \subseteq \Gamma$ is *satisfiable*.
 Compactness gives *satisfiablility* and *finite-satisfiability* are equivalent.

+Note that *compactness* isn't obvious.
+Compactness doesn't say that each finite subset is satisfiable by the same model, but that as long as all finite subsets are satisfiable (by models that may be different), there exists some model that also satisfies the inifinite set.

 **Proof of Compactnes**